microsoft/vscode-remote-repositories-github/README.md

 ## Features

-You can quickly and easily open a GitHub repository either by searching for **Remote Repositories: Open Remote Repository...** from the Command Palette (press `F1`), or choosing **Open Remote Repository...** from the remote indicator (the green button in the lower left corner of the status bar).
+You can quickly and easily open a GitHub repository either by searching for **GitHub Repositories: Open Remote Repository...** from the Command Palette (press `F1`), or choosing **Open Remote Repository...** from the remote indicator (the green button in the lower left corner of the status bar).

 - Open any GitHub repository directly from GitHub — no cloning or local repository required
 - Quickly search for a repository or pull request to open — can also copy/paste links directly from GitHub